JuneWprog/nextjs-tutorial/README.md

 ```

 ##### Metadata Rules:
-- 1) layout metadata apply to all its pages, page is specific to that page
+- 1) layout metadata apply to all children page, metadata defined in page is more specific only apply to that page
 - 2) flows top-down order starting from the root level
 - 3) when metadata exists in multiple places along a route , they merge together with page metadata override layout metadata for matching properties
-- 4) Specificity: page metadata > layout metadata >parent metadata >root metadata
+- 4) Specificity: page metadata > layout metadata > parent metadata > root metadata

 ## How to solve this error:
 > **❗ Error:** `You are attempting to export "generateMetadata" from a component marked with "use client", which is disallowed`